All Episodes

 You betcha.

-So let's try to do as much as we can today and um rush back next week, of course.
+So let's try to do as much as we can today and rush back next week, of course.

-Uh here's uh Tim in Jacksonville, Florida.
+Here's Tim in Jacksonville, Florida.

-Tim, welcome to the Rush Limbaugh program.
+Tim, welcome to the Russian Limbaugh Program.

-Uh, thank you for taking my call, Roger.
+Thank you for taking my call, Roger.

 Yes, sir.

-My statement is is that the United States should be intensely embarrassed at what the media is portraying, not only in our country, but to other countries.
+My statement is that the United States should be intensely embarrassed at what the media is portraying, not only in our country, but to other countries.

-When you compare this disaster to the disaster of the tsunami victims, you didn't see looting, you didn't see a slow-moving government, you didn't see excuses, you didn't see raping and and and pilfraging of property, you didn't see gouging at the price pumps.
+When you compare this disaster to the disaster of the tsunami victims, you didn't see looting.

 Now, granted, I'll give you that their government might not be as fast and as quick as ours.